Shalini-jeevaraj/hello-world/README.md

 Hi All

-Shalini here, I am here to leanr and code in python .
+Shalini here, I am here to learn and code in python .